What is DAB radio?

 Q: What is DAB radio?

-A: DAB radio is an audio broadcasted on a digital frequency, rather than an AM or FM wavelength.
+A: DAB radio is an audio broadcast on a digital frequency rather than an AM or FM wavelength.

 Q: Is it worth upgrading your car with DAB?